Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step3_JENKINS.md

-# JENKINS Configuration and installation
+# JENKINS: configuration and installation
 ![Jenkins Status](../imgs/jenkins_image.png)

 **What is Jenkins?** <br>